Mathnerd314/stroscot/docs/GettingStarted/StyleGuide.rst

 =======

 * Generally naming functions is preferable as anonymous functions are implicitly converted to named functions anyways.
 * For clarity, imports should bring only the module into scope, rather than its members, and one should write ``module.function`` every time.
-But this can get verbose so decide on some more relaxed criteria for member imports.
+But this can get verbose so if it's a common module with recognizable function names you can use member imports.
 Of course some modules such as CSV are intended to be used qualified and use vague names such as ``CSV.read`` so should never have their members imported directly.
 * A module should export all bindings that are part of the module's intended API.
 Non-exported bindings are typically internal and subject to change, unless the documentations states otherwise.
 * Put code in a function instead of the top-level, to allow re-using it and testing it more easily
 * Place code in a namespace, except if it is the main module of a throwaway script